Data wrangling, grouping and aggregation#

 • TEMP: TEMP_F

-Hence, the original column name (e.g. YR--MODAHRMN) is the dictionary key which will be converted to a new column name TIME (which is the value).
-The temperature values in our data file is again represented in Fahrenheit.
-We will soon convert these temperatures to Celsius.
-Hence, in order to avoid confusion with the columns, let’s rename the column TEMP to TEMP_F.
-Also the station number USAF is much more intuitive if we call it STATION_NUMBER.
-Let’s create a dictionary for the new column names:
+Hence, the original column name (e.g., YR--MODAHRMN) is the dictionary key which will be converted to a new column name TIME (which is the value).
+The temperature values in our data file are again represented in degrees Fahrenheit.
+We will soon convert these temperatures to degrees Celsius.
+Thus, in order to avoid confusion with the columns, let’s rename the column TEMP to TEMP_F.
+Also the station number USAF is much more intuitive if we call it STATION_ID.
+Below we can create a dictionary for the new column names.

 new_names = {